cirosantilli/git-tutorial/index.md

 #URLs

-See protocols.

-#protocols
+#Protocols

 If you can connect via SSH to a computer as:

     ssh username@host

-then you can do git operations as:
+Then you can do git operations as:

     git username@host:/path/to/repo